By Duyen Nguyen, CareFlight Media, Communications and Marketing Coordinator

 We discussed the shared history between First Australians and non-Indigenous Australians and the resulting inequalities.
 We were made aware of the differences in the way we communicate and perceive the world.
 While we are indeed speaking the same language sometimes, the same cues and meanings are not always communicated and understood well.

-For First Peoples, we learnt that they renew themselves from social interactions by simply not speaking, even if they are in a group; their identities revolve around relationships and kinship; their homes are tied to the open land; and in their communications, silence is acceptable, open disagreement is avoided and a gratuitous ‘yes’ is said to avoid conflict.
+We learnt that First Peoples may renew themselves from social interactions by simply not speaking, even if they are in a group; their identities may revolve more heavily around relationships and kinship; their homes tied to the open land; and in communications, silence can be acceptable, open disagreement avoided and a gratuitous ‘yes’ said to avoid conflict.

 With fundamental differences in the way we connect socially and identify ourselves, it is not hard to see why there is an extensive history of conflict.
 Learning more about the cultural differences between First Nations and non-Indigenous Australians allows us to be conscious of how easily miscommunications and frustrations can arise.

 However, by initiating this process of self-awareness and reconciliation, we can aim to achieve effective communication with Aboriginal and Torres Strait Islanders by trying to operate in their cultural framework to mend a relationship that has been historically challenging.